pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 --8<-- "python/user-guide/expressions/user-defined-functions.py:combine"
 ```

-`Structs` are covered in detail in the next section.

 ## Streaming calculations

 Passing the full `Series` to the user-defined function has a cost: it will use a lot of memory.

-TODO
+You can use a `is_elementwise=True` argument to [:material-api: `map_batches`](https://docs.pola.rs/py-polars/html/reference/expressions/api/polars.Expr.map_batches.html) to stream results into the function, which means it might not get all values.

+For a function like `numpy.log()`, this works fine, because `numpy.log()` effectively calculates each individual value separately anyway.
+However, for our example `diff_from_mean()` function above, this would result in incorrect results, since it would calculate the mean on only part of the `Series`.

 ## Return types

-TODO

-Custom Python functions are black boxes for Polars.
-We really don't know what kind of black arts you are doing, so we have
+Custom Python functions are often black boxes; Polars doesn't know what your function is doing or what it will return.
-to infer and try our best to understand what you meant.

-As a user it helps to understand what we do to better utilize custom functions.

 The data type is automatically inferred.
 We do that by waiting for the first non-null value.
 That value will then be used
 to determine the type of the `Series`.